 - 17. Anna used the scale on a map to calculate the distances "as the crow flies" (meaning the perfectly straight distance) from three points in Central America and the Caribbean islands, marked on the map to the right. - a.
-According to Anna, how far is it from Jamaica to Panama if you don't go through Honduras?
-700 miles - b.
-According to Anna, how far is it from Jamaica to Panama if you do go through Honduras?
-600 miles - c.
+According to Anna, how far is it from Jamaica to Panama if you don't go through Honduras? - b.
+According to Anna, how far is it from Jamaica to Panama if you do go through Honduras? - c.
 Another way of stating the triangle inequality theorem is "the shortest distance between two points is a straight line."
 Explain why Anna must have made a mistake in her calculations.
-Her calculations made a mistake in her calculations.
-Her calculations show that the shorter distance is not the straight line.